OUT NOW Abbey Road Orchestra: Flutes

 Where we keep our mailing list

-Apart from your email address and (optionally) your name, Drip also tracks your interactions with our campaigns (opens, clicks) as well as detecting if the email is marked as spam or doesn't get delivered (bounces).
+Apart from your email address and (optionally) your name, Klaviyo also tracks your interactions with our campaigns (opens, clicks) as well as detecting if the email is marked as spam or doesn't get delivered (bounces).
 They also track whether or not you have unsubscribed.

 Every message we send from this platform has an unsubscribe button, and the option to update your mailing preferences.